jasonkneen/tn/README.md

 ```

 #### Command recipes
 Any recipe can be used as a command as well.
-Like the Quick Start shows you can do `ti ipad` instead of `ti --ipad`.
+Like the Quick Start shows you can do `ti run ipad` instead of `ti run --ipad`.
 If the first argument is a valid recipe name TiNy will turn it into a flag/option and continue as normal.

-## Hook options

-### Skip TiNy
-Add `--skip` to skip TiNy's magic.

 ### Verbose mode
 If you want to know exactly what TiNy is doing, e.g. when you're composing a new recipe, you can enable verbose-mode by passing `--verbose` as one of the arguments.
 Apart from showing how TiNy cooks the end-result, it will also pause before actually executing it, asking if you want to save it as a recipe, just run it or exit.